When it comes to hunting at night, sometimes you just need a little help.

 Night vision goggles could last years, or they could see their demise in just a few days if they are severely neglected while out in the hunting field.
 Take care of your goggles!
 A warranty period proves its durability, but this is dependent on how you treat it.
 A long warranty period is a sign of longevity in most cases.

 Night vision makes use of light (both real and synthetic) in order to produce imagery.
 Thermal imaging is a bit different and instead makes use of heat waves in order to detect objects.
-Thermal imaging devices use sensors to pick up on the temperature of objects and translate them into images that are relayed to the user.
+Thermal imaging devices use sensors to pick up on the temperature of objects and translate them into clear images that are relayed to the user.

 For example, an animal gives off a specific amount of body heat.
 Thermal imaging technology can pick this up and visually transcribe the entire body & form of the animal in question.

 Price is always dependent on ability and quality.
 In the NVD industry the sky is really the limit for both.
 Gen 1 night vision will be the least expensive while Gen 4 is the most expensive option.

 Realistically, you should never really need to pay more than $1000 for your goggles, unless you want the newest and highest quality goggles.
 This would be a suitable median price without compromising quality and performance.

 The technology behind the night vision world is endlessly complex and comes with a historic background that is fun to learn about.
 Knowing that these devices are still so prominent in hunting today is fascinating, but their capabilities clearly show why.
 Add to that the fact you can now have a set of cheap night vision goggles and it's no wonder they are increasing in popularity.

 The right pair of goggles really can take your night hunting experience from average to exceptional; both in success and enjoyment!